plebbit/plebbit-js/README.md

   timestamp: number,
   previousPostCid: string, // each post is a linked list
   commentsIpnsName: string,
-  nestedCommentsHelper: ? // something to help fetch nested comments faster, like an index }
+  nestedCommentsHelper: ?, // something to help fetch nested comments faster, like an index
+  signature: string, // sign immutable fields like author, title, content, timestamp to prevent tampering }
 Comments (IPNS record): {
   latestCommentCid: string, // the most recent comment in the linked list of posts